How long do i have to declare my criminal record for?

 It’s important to know that if you have an unspent conviction, and then receive a further conviction, neither will become spent until the longest of them does.

-If a second conviction results in a sentence of over 4 years, then no conviction will ever become spent.
+If a second conviction results in a sentence of over four years, then no conviction will ever become spent.

 Click here to see Unlock’s ‘Is it spent?’ tables which show how much time it takes for main sentences to become spent.